tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 that the **sum of absolute errors**, but I like calling it the **sum of lines**.

-Sometimes, these lines will have no length because the two numbers that form the line (the tick mark and the red bar) are the same number.
-We could draw a point for each tick mark whose value is not exactly the same as the red bar.
+Sometimes, these lines will have no length because the two numbers that form the line (the tick mark and the pink bar) are the same number.
+We could draw a point for each tick mark whose value is not exactly the same as the pink bar.
 Then we could count how many points we have and call that the **sum of points**.

 <style>